4 Visualizing functions

 2. the graphical domain to be covered by the horizontal axis

-A tilde expression suitable for slice_plot() must have a single input name on the right-hand side.
-The left-hand side is an expression of the sort you have already used in makeFun().
+A tilde expression suitable for slice_plot() must have a single input name on the right-hand side, as with the ~ z in Active R chunk 4.1.
+Other than this restriction, the tilde expression is the same sort you have already used in makeFun().

 Remember that a function’s domain is the space of all possible valid inputs to the function.
 The domain for most of the functions you studied in high school is infinite, for instance extending from \(-\infty\) to \(\infty\).
 A graphical domain, in contrast, is usually a finite part of the function domain.